 The Bottom Line

 Claude Sonnet 4.5 remains the superior choice for most professional developers.
 The speed, accuracy, and workflow integration justify the premium pricing when shipping production code.
-For teams with budget flexibility, Claude's reliability and first-time accuracy translate directly into faster shipping cycles and fewer debugging headaches.

 Start with Claude if you can afford it.
 Switch to Kimi K2 when budget constraints hit.
 Use both when you need different capabilities for different tasks.
-The best tool is the one that helps you ship better code faster and that's different for every developer and every project.

 Your AWS bill will thank you.